LSEG-API-Samples/Article.RDP.TypeScript.Deno.HTTPRestAPI/README.md

 ## <a id="rdp_authen"></a>RDP APIs Authentication

 Let’s start with the authentication source code implementation in more detail with Deno.
+Please note that we are focusing on the ```rdp_https.ts``` controller class here.

 ### Initialize Code